shmuelpro/react-reserver/example/docs/basic.md

         }}
 ```

-**mouseEnterCell** is a prop that takes a function which receives an object with dimension and cell and runs whenever a mouse hovers over a cell.
+[mouseEnterCell](/docs/reserver#mouseentercell) takes a function that runs when the mouse enters a cell

-**resizeBar** is a function that takes all bars and the props and calculates the new size of the bars.
-It does this by finding all the bars that have the property **editing = true** and editing them accordinly.
+[resizeBar](/docs/helpers#resizebars) is a function that takes all bars and the props and calculates the new size of the bars that have the property editing = true.

 ``` jsx
    mouseUpCell={() => {